 Bhutan is a landlocked sovereign state in the Eastern Himalayas.
-China, Indian, and Nepal are the bordering countries of Bhutan.
+China and India are the bordering countries of Bhutan.
 In 2008, the governance of the country transitioned from an absolute to a constitutional monarchy, and the first general elections of the country were held in the same year.
 Bhutan’s cities and towns each have their unique characteristics.
 Thimpu is the nation's biggest and capital city.
 Paro is the site of the country’s international airport.
 Bhutan's commercial hub is Phuntsholing and Punakha is the country’s former capital.
 The administrative headquarters of Tsirang District and the Bumthang District are Damphu and Jakar respectively.
 Mongar is the nation’s eastern commercial hub.

 The Four Biggest Cities/Towns Of Bhutan